cuong-ich-truong/scc-poc/README.md

 - Allow to select files from the device when sending notes.
 - Support iOS users.
 - Implement CI/CD system.

+### CI/CD

+The CI/CD was built with Github Actions and Serverless Framework.
+The CI/CD pipeline consists 2 workflows:

+- Frontend Check: will be triggered on every pull request to the `main` branch and will run build check as well as the unit tests for the frontend.
+- Front Deployment: will be triggered on every push to the `main` branch and will deploy the frontend to Github Pages.

+Deployment of the backend is done manually using Serverless Framework with one single command `sls deploy -stage <environment_name>`.
+Serverless Framework will then create a CloudFormation stack and deploy the Lambda functions along side with all the required resources such as DynamoDB tables, SQS queues, SNS topics, etc. This approach is chosen to allow better control over the deployment process following the Infrastructure as Code practices.
+This approach also allows each developer to have control on their own fully functional environment which will help avoid conflicts and improve productivity.

+*Potential improvements:*

+- Create a separate CI/CD pipeline using Github Actions for the backend to allow fully automated deployment.

 ## C4 Models